loafey/master-thesis/Thesis/5.0. Usage/main.typ

     fibbonaci numbers 30 to 40 in the three different implementions.
 The C tests were compiled using GCC using O0 and O3.
     Time is measured in milliseconds.
+    Observer that there is no noticeable difference between the optimized and unoptimized loop version.
   ],
   canvas({
     import draw: *